AdarshRawat1/gsoc-2024/README.md

 ## Final Thoughts
 This was one of the best experiences I’ve ever had.
 I sincerely thank Google and my project mentors for selecting me for the GSoC program and giving me the opportunity to discover how amazing coding can be.

+### What's Left to Do (Future Steps)
+Documentation is an ever-evolving aspect of the project.
+Future work includes regularly updating the documentation to reflect new features, changes, and improvements.
+The instructions for using Doxygen and maintaining the documentation are currently under review.
+Once finalized, they will assist all contributors in effectively updating and expanding the documentation.
+Continued attention to these guidelines, along with regular updates and automated changelog integration, will ensure the documentation remains accurate and comprehensive.

 ## References